Augustindevinck/supabasets/replit.md

 - `@headlessui/react` - UI components
 - `@tabler/icons-react` - Icons (3000+ icons, must tree-shake)
 - `daisyui` - Tailwind component library
-- `aceternity-ui` - Custom animations and components
-- `framer-motion` - Animation library
+- `framer-motion` - Animation library for smooth transitions
 - `react-hot-toast` - Toast notifications
 - `react-tooltip` - Tooltip component

+**Note:** Removed `aceternity-ui` dependency - all UI components are now custom-built for better performance and compatibility

 This setting dramatically reduces first build time (from minutes to seconds) by only bundling what you actually import.